Skip to Content

-(RB) domain just N-terminal to a Post-synaptic density-95/Discs large/Zonula
+Binding (RB) domain just N-terminal to a Post-synaptic density-95/Discs

-occludens-1 (PDZ) domain.
-Tiam1 GEF activity is thought to increase upon
+large/Zonula occludens-1 (PDZ) domain.
+Tiam1 GEF activity is thought to

-activated Ras binding to the RB domain, while the functional importance of the
+increase upon activated Ras binding to the RB domain, while the functional

-PDZ domain remains a mystery.
-My research is directed at understanding the
+importance of the PDZ domain remains a mystery.
+My research is directed at

-we express each domain separately and together with various surrounding
+these domains further, we express each domain separately and together with

 Clark, B.K., Rosa, E.R., Hall, A.D.,